ropensci/quadkeyr/README.md

     more)**](https://docs.ropensci.org/quadkeyr/articles/quadkey_to_sf_conversion.html)
     `quadkeyr` provides functions to convert a QuadKey to a `sf` POINT data.frame or `sf` POLYGON data.frame.
-Additionally, it offers all the R functions described in the official documentation in the [official
+Additionally, it offers all the R functions described in the [official documentation](https://learn.microsoft.com/en-us/bingmaps/articles/bing-maps-tile-system)
-    documentation](https://learn.microsoft.com/en-us/bingmaps/articles/bing-maps-tile-system)
     for converting QuadKeys to and from tiles, pixels, and geographic coordinates.